phundament/app/docs/10-about.md

 About
 =====

-Phundament is a PHP Application Foundation built upon Yii Framework 2.0, best for rapidly developing web applications.
-It follows the [12factor specifications](http://12factor.net) on a slim codebase.
+Phundament is a Web Application Foundation built upon PHP and Yii Framework 2.0, best for rapidly developing web applications.
+It follows the [12factor specifications](http://12factor.net) on a very slim codebase.

+The goal of Phundament is to provide a rock-solid base for integrating the best tools and plugins for web-application development, while not creating a new framework or [another competing standard](http://xkcd.com/927/).
+Instead, existing tools are pre-configured in a clean and easy way.

+Compared to the `yii2-app-advanced` and `yii2-app-basic` Phundament introduces a configuration based on environment variables, which gives you a maximum of control over your application setup.

 Features
 --------